-The Burton Museum is where you enter a world of paintings, pottery, poets, witches and North American Indians.
+The Burton Museum is where you enter a world of paintings, pottery, poets, witches and indigenous peoples of North America.

 Welcome to the Burton’s Collections.